uoy-research/tf-202301-rust-workshop/README.md

 This repo provides a workshop showing how we can build a rust program to find palindromes in FASTA files.

+Before working through the worksheet, please see the [introductory slides](./TF202301-rust-workshop.pdf).

 Please see the [worksheet](./worksheet.md) for step-by-step instructions on the process.

 ## Installation